Duchenne Muscular Dystrophy and Becker Muscular Dystrophy

 In boys with Duchenne muscular dystrophy, the arm and leg muscles usually contract around the joints, so that the elbows and knees cannot fully extend.
 Eventually, an abnormally curved spine (scoliosis) develops.
 Fat and other tissues replace certain enlarged muscle groups, particularly the calf muscles.
 By age 12, most boys with the disease need to use a wheelchair.
 Increasing weakness of the respiratory muscles also makes them susceptible to pneumonia and other illnesses, and most die by the age of 20.

 In boys with Becker muscular dystrophy, weakness is less severe and first appears a little later, at about age 12.
 They are usually able to walk until at least age 15, and many remain able to walk into adulthood.
 The pattern of weakness resembles that of Duchenne muscular dystrophy.
 However, very few adolescents need to use a wheelchair.
 Most people survive into their 30s or 40s.

-Similarly, Becker muscular dystrophy is diagnosed when blood tests show the gene for the protein dystrophin is abnormal or occurs in only very small amounts.
-A muscle biopsy shows low levels of dystrophin in the muscle, but not as low as in Duchenne muscular dystrophy.
+Similarly, Becker muscular dystrophy is diagnosed when genetic tests show defects in the dystrophin gene.
+A muscle biopsy shows a low level of the protein dystrophin in the muscle but not as low as in Duchenne muscular dystrophy.

 Close family members of children who have either Duchenne or Becker muscular dystrophy can have DNA tests of blood to detect the gene.
 Prenatal tests on a fetus to can help determine whether the child is likely to be affected.